Whitchurch, Hampshire: Environment

 The River Test throughout the town, including its various branches and banks, is a Site of Special Scientific Interest.

 Much of the land to the south of the town centre is old water meadow.
 One site is administered by Whitchurch Millennium Green Trust, a registered charity.
 This has an old dam used for flooding the meadow in the past and a sluice and wooden sheep dip hundreds of years old.
 Its ponds have viewing platforms.
 The old maps show how it was fed by springs.
 One key spring still exists at Ninesprings Nursery on The Weir.
 It originally fed what is now thought to be some of the oldest watercress beds in Britain.
 They are shown on the 1810 map and the 1872 and 1876 maps show them clearly also the history of how the River Test was diverted.
 The site now grows aquatic plants that are distributed nationally.

-Whitchurch is the Gateway to the North Wessex Downs Area of Outstanding Natural Beauty (AONB); a rich mosaic of rolling chalk hills, woodland and pasture.
-An Area of Outstanding Natural Beauty (AONB) is a designated exceptional landscape whose distinctive character and natural beauty are precious enough to be safeguarded in the national interest.
-The North Wessex Downs make up the third largest of Britain's 46 AONBs.
+Whitchurch is the Gateway to the North Wessex Downs National Landscape; a rich mosaic of rolling chalk hills, woodland and pasture.
+A National Landscape is a designated exceptional landscape whose distinctive character and natural beauty are precious enough to be safeguarded in the national interest.
+The North Wessex Downs make up the third largest of Britain's National Landscapes.